ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

 - For `#selection`, open the `PlanesController.java` file.

-- Select all the code for the `GetById` method.
+- Select all the code for the `GetPlaneById` method.

 - Press `Enter`, GitHub Copilot will automatically suggest the unit tests attributes.

-- The problem is that the generated test methods do not match with the style of the existing test methods in the `PlanesControllerTests.cs` file.
+- The problem is that the generated test methods do not match with the style of the existing test methods in the `PlanesControllerTests.java` file.

 - Let's fix this.
 Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match`: